 Carrots are budget friendly because they can be stored longer than many vegetables.
 They are best kept refrigerated in a plastic bag in the crisper drawer, but not stored with fruit.
 Fruits produce a gas as they ripen that decreases the storage life of carrots.
 Rather than store them too long, why not make soup?

-How to make Carrot Coconut Ginger Soup
+How to make Carrot Orange Ginger Soup with Coconut Milk

 This carrot soup fills the house with yummy aromas, and it tastes as good as it smells.
 Find canned unsweetened coconut milk in the Asian foods section at the grocery store.